craftworkgames/MonoGame.Extended/README.md

 # MonoGame.Extended

+> :exclamation: I am currently looking for a new owner of the MonoGame.Extended project.
+If you're interested in taking full ownership and complete creative control over this repository, related websites and the Patreon page please [contact me](dylan@craftworkgames.com).

+> I worked on MonoGame.Extended for nearly 5 years and unfortunately my heart is no longer in it.
+I've given this decision a lot of thought and I strongly believe handing the project over to someone who will give it the love it deserves will be best for everyone.

+> A lot of things have changed in my life over the last half a decade.
+My family, day job and interests are no longer aligned with this project.
+I will continue to accept pull requests and do my best to find the right fit for the future of MonoGame.Extended.

 MonoGame.Extended is an extension to the [MonoGame](http://www.monogame.net/) framework that makes it easier to make games.
 It's a collection of packages designed to let you choose what you want without getting in your way.

 It makes MonoGame more awesome.